owasp-dep-scan/dep-scan/README.md

 ## Customization through environment variables

-The following environment variables can be used to customise the behaviour.
+The following environment variables can be used to customize the behavior.

 -   VDB_HOME - Directory to use for caching database.
-For docker based execution, this directory should get mounted as a volume from the host
+For docker-based execution, this directory should get mounted as a volume from the host
 -   VDB_DATABASE_URL - Vulnerability DB URL.
-Defaults to: ghcr.io/appthreat/vdb:v5
+Defaults to: ghcr.io/appthreat/vdbgz:v5
--   USE_VDB_10Y - Set to true to use the larger 10 year vulnerability database.
+-   USE_VDB_10Y - Set to true to use the larger 10-year vulnerability database.
 Default download url: ghcr.io/appthreat/vdb-10y:v5

 ## GitHub Security Advisory